 Inflation Rate in Sudan averaged 48.76 percent from 1971 until 2021, reaching an all time high of 363.10 percent in April of 2021 and a record low of -1 percent in December of 1979.
 This page provides the latest reported value for - Sudan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sudan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Inflation Rate in Sudan is expected to be 180.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Sudan to stand at 90.00 in 12 months time.
-In the long-term, the Sudan Inflation Rate is projected to trend around 85.00 percent in 2021 and 65.00 percent in 2022, according to our econometric models.
+Inflation Rate in Sudan is expected to be 365.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sudan Inflation Rate is projected to trend around 100.00 percent in 2022 and 50.00 percent in 2023, according to our econometric models.